Post-Traumatic Stress Disorder (PTSD)

 4. Hyperarousal – You might feel constantly on edge, have trouble sleeping, or startle easily.
 It can feel like you’re in a constant state of fight or flight.

 Symptoms can surface soon after a traumatic experience, or they might not appear until months or even years later.
-PTSD can also be complex, especially when trauma occurs repeatedly over time.
+Post-Traumatic Stress Disorder (PTSD) can also be complex, especially when trauma occurs repeatedly over time.

 Causes and Risk Factors